Theodosius the Elder: Military career

+Other scholars agree with the supposition that Theodosius won the trust of Valentinian I in his earlier career.

 The Great Conspiracy

 In 368, Theodosius was raised to the high Roman military rank of comes rei militaris and sent to northern Gaul and Britannia to recover the lands lost to the Great Barbarian Conspiracy in the previous year.
 Theodosius was given command of part of Valentinian's comitatensis (the Imperial Field Army) and early in the year he marched on Bononia (Boulogne-sur-Mer), Rome's harbour on the Channel.
-Taking advantage of a break in the weather Theodosius crossed the Channel, landing at Rutupiae (Richborough), leaving the bulk of his troops in Bononia to await clearer weather.
-At Rutupiae Theodosius started gathering intelligence on the situation in Britain; he found out that the troops in Britain had either refused to fight against an enemy superior in numbers, or had been on furlough when the invasion began.
+Taking advantage of a break in the weather, Theodosius crossed the Channel, leaving the bulk of his troops in Bononia to await clearer weather.
+He landed at Rutupiae (Richborough), and started gathering intelligence on the situation in Britain; he found out that the troops in Britain had either refused to fight against an enemy superior in numbers, or had been on furlough when the invasion began.
 Furthermore, he found out that the enemy had broken up their forces into small raiding parties which were plundering at will.
-When his army finally crossed the Channel with the onset of clear, spring, weather, Theodosius had made his plans and was ready to move.
+When his army finally crossed the Channel with the onset of favorable spring weather, Theodosius had made his plans and was ready to move.
 The Roman army marched on Londinium (London) and re-established Imperial control of Britain's largest city.
-Londinium would act as Theodosius' base of operations.
-He divided his army into detachments and sent them to attack the marauding warbands within reach of the city.
-The Romans quickly overcame the small enemy raiding parties, killing and/or capturing many marauders, and relieving them of their booty, supplies and prisoners.
+Using Londinium as his base of operations, Theodosius divided his army into detachments and sent them to attack bands of marauders within reach of the city.
+The Romans quickly killed or captured many of the small enemy raiding parties, relieving them of their booty, supplies and prisoners.
 Theodosius also sent messengers offering pardon to deserters and ordering them to make their way to Londinium.

-Over the winter of 368–369, large numbers of troops started drifting back into their units, bringing vital intelligence that would help Theodosius plan the next phase of his campaign.
+Over the winter of 368–369, large numbers of troops drifted back into their units, bringing vital intelligence that would help Theodosius plan the next phase of his campaign.
 In 369 Theodosius campaigned all through Roman Britain, restoring its 'chief towns' and hunting down enemy war parties and traitors.
 Ammianus Marcellinus records that he put down a rebellion by the Pannonian Valentinus.
 At the end of the campaigning season he sent a message to Valentinian to inform him that the provinces of Britain had been restored to the Empire.
 He also informed the emperor that he had created a new province which he had named Valentia (probably for Valentinian).

-Known to have been with him on this expedition were his younger son, the later emperor, Theodosius and the future usurper Magnus Maximus.
+Known to have been with him on this expedition were his son Theodosius, and the future emperor Magnus Maximus, possibly a relative.